No matter where you're going, bringing the right accessories for your iPhone or iPad can save you a lot of headaches while on the road or in the air.

 PlugBug World by Twelve South

-The PlugBug World charges not only your iPhone or iPad, but your Mac, too.
+The PlugBug World charges not only your iPhone or iPad, but your Mac, too!
+And that's always needed when you're on the run from one terminal to the next.

-Just throw the ones you need in your bag along with the PlugBug brick and hit the road.
+Just throw the ones you need in your bag along with the PlugBug brick and hit the road!
+You can pick up this particular travel accessory for around $30.

 Apogee MiC Digital Microphone

-The Apogee microphone packs a tremendous punch into your portable podcast recordings!
+The Apogee microphone packs a tremendous punch into your portable podcast recordings for around $200!

 This little microphone is around the size of an iPhone, but the sound quality for vocals, instruments, and everything else in between is pretty spot-on; the MiC combines a microphone, A/D converter, and microphone preamp all into one little package.